AgroDan/agrohacksstuff-content/_posts/2023-08-07-my-nmap-cheat-sheet.md

 ```terminal
 $ sudo nmap -sn 10.20.30.0/24
 ```
 This will perform an ICMP ECHO to all hosts on the 10.20.30.0/24 subnet.
-It is not uncommon for hosts to block ICMP, so this may not be the definitive
+It is not uncommon for hosts to block ICMP, so this may not be the definitive way to determine if a host is actually there.
+On many networks it's also possible to block ICMP on a firewall if you are traversing networks, so if your network is, say, `10.10.10.0/24` and you are attempting to ping-sweep `20.20.20.0/24`, a firewall may prevent ICMP entirely so you will have no joy there.
+You will have better luck if you are actually _on_ the network you are trying to sweep.
+That said, nmap does a little bit more than run a ping on all the hosts here, so this is a little better than a standard ping.

 > Note for anyone running on a virtual machine, specifically VMWare {: .prompt-warning}